itk-dev/foreningsmentor/web/modules/custom/adressevaelger/README.md

 without migration.
 Only the underlying address-lookup service has changed: from DAWA (`dawa.aws.dk`) to Adressevælger (`adressevaelger.dk`).

-## Vendored assets

-To upgrade, download the matching file from the linked release and overwrite the vendored copy.

 ## API token

 The widget uses the SDFI public token `adressevaelger123`.
 Per SDFI, real user